 - 1. Remove the grille.

-(See GRILLE-PLINTH INSTALLATION). - 2.
-Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.
-Do not touch the condenser coil. - 3.
-Install the grille.
+- 2. Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.

+- 3. Install the grille.

 Wine Rack Installation

 To remove rack from the cabinet:

 - 1. Remove any bottles stored on the rack. - 2.
 Grasp the end of the rack and gently slide it out until it stops.